 The American Music Research Center (AMRC) has named Associate Professor of Ethnomusicology Austin Okigbo as its interim director for the 2023-’24 academic year.
 Okigbo, also an affiliate faculty member in the Center for African & African American Studies, global health and ethnic studies, is no stranger to the AMRC.

 “I’ve been involved in the AMRC for as long as I’ve been at the College of Music,” Okigbo says.
 In the past—as an AMRC Faculty Affiliate and Co-Principal Investigator (Co-PI) on the AMRC’s Soundscapes of the People grant—he has participated in outreach activities and research opportunities, and he continues to serve on the AMRC Advisory Board as well as the editorial committee for the AMRC journal, Americas: A Hemispheric Music Journal.
+Soundscapes of the People is, in part, funded through a CU Boulder Outreach Award from the Office for Outreach and Engagement.

 This year, Okigbo has stepped in to lead the AMRC’s events and research projects while a search for a new permanent director is underway.
 Susan Thomas, the AMRC’s former director, is now with the Butler School of Music in Austin, Texas; she continues her involvement in the Soundscapes of the People project as a faculty affiliate.